Staying Warm When Fishing in the Cold

-The Simms Merino Midweight Hiker sock is the same construction and length as the Lightweight model just a bit thicker for extra warmth.
+The Simms Merino Midweight Hiker Sock has the same construction and length as the Lightweight model but is a bit thicker for extra warmth.

-The Simms Merino Midweight OTC sock is the same thickness at the Midweight Hiker but goes further up the calf than the hikers.
-Last but not least, the warmest thickest of the bunch is the Simms Merino Thermal OTC sock these socks also go over the calf like the other OTC model.
+The Simms Merino Midweight OTC Sock is the same thickness at the Midweight Hiker but goes further up the calf than the hikers.
+Last but not least, the warmest and thickest of the bunch is the Simms Merino Thermal OTC Sock.
+These socks also go over the calf like the other OTC model.

-Quick Fact: An important factor to keep in mind about keeping warm feet in the cold weather is to be very mindful that if you put too many layers of socks on or wear socks that are so thick they make your waders or other footwear tight that you’ll be more prone to getting cold feet due to reduced blood flow.
+Quick Fact: An important factor to keep in mind about keeping warm feet in cold weather is to be very mindful that if you put too many layers of socks on or wear socks that are so thick they make your waders or other footwear tight, you’ll be more prone to getting cold feet due to reduced blood flow.

-Some days trying to fish without gloves is just not an option, the cold can make reeling as well keeping the dexterity of your fingers for tying knots a challenge.
+Some days trying to fish without gloves is just not an option as the cold can make reeling as well as keeping the dexterity of your fingers for tying knots a challenge.

 Our favourite gloves are the Simms Freestone Fold-over Mitt and the Patagonia Better Sweater Gloves.
 One of the highlights of these gloves is the fact that they are a fingerless design with a fold-over mitt option.
-This design makes it so there's no issues with feel as well as the ability to tie knots grab gear etc. If a warm-up of the fingertips is needed, then the mitt can be flipped over and the cold fingers rewarmed.
+This design makes it so there's no issues with feel as well as the ability to tie knots, grab gear, etc. If a warm-up of the fingertips is needed the mitt can be flipped over and the cold fingers rewarmed.

 Thank you for taking the time to read our blog post on proper layering for cold weather fishing.
 Hopefully the base layering information covered in this blog post will provide some insight on how you can have a more enjoyable day on the water even during sub-zero temperatures.